DarkMasquerader/C-Programs/Batch File Renamer/README.md

 #Potential Updates
 * Implement script to run the program and associate said script with a command
 * Ability to choose location of files to be renamed and the file holding the new names at run-time

+#script.sh
+This was my initial attempt at trying to do this through a script, but I quickly ran into issues when it came to the files having spaces in their names (which all of mine did)